 TENTH MICHIGAN INFANTRY

 CIVIL WAR REENACTORS AND

-The Tenth Michigan Infantry is one of the oldest reenactment units in the state having been formed on February 13, 1976.
-Now in our 36th year, we are currently accepting applications for new military and civilian members in all company areas across the state.
+The Tenth Michigan Infantry is one of the oldest reenactment units in the state having been formed on February 13, 1976 for the United State Bicentennial.
+In 2026, we will celebrate our 50th anniversary of continuous operation as an organization.
+We currently accepting applications for new military and civilian members in all company areas across the state.
 If you have any interest in Civil War reenacting, please join us.

 We are the Tenth Michigan Infantry a state wide Civil War commemorative organization and Michigan Non-Profit corporation.
 We are authentic minded and one of the oldest reenactment units in the state of Michigan having been created on February 13, 1976 for the United States Bicentennial.
 We believe in a strong family environment and encourage all members of the family to join and participate.
 In this modern age of social issues, the Tenth Michigan prides itself on preserving the heritage of those who have gone before us, and in becoming positive role models for today’s young people.
 We also honor and recognize the service of today’s veteran regardless of the branch of service or dates served.
 The gentleman member of the Tenth Michigan portrays the Federal Infantry Soldier while the ladies perform a variety of civilian roles.
 The goal of the TMI has always been, “Something for everyone”.
 We currently also have portrayals of the regimental Surgeon and Chaplain.